Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_Alternative_Splicing/Group_19_Alternative_Splicing.md

 However, its important to note that scRNA-Seq also has some diadvantages because it is a techniques that is quite new and challengeingto performn.
 Additionally, it is significantly mopre expensive compared to RNA-Seq.
 According to Jovic et al., One of the main challenges in scRNA-Seq is the handling of technical noise and ensuring sufficient coverage to accurately detect splicing events.
 Another difficulty arises when we start to look at amplification bias during the cDNA synthesis and amplification steps.
 This bias has the potential to affect the accurate quantification of splice variants.
 [12]

 ### Below is an example of how sequenced, analysed and graphed scRNA-seq data can look.
-The graph below shows single cell RNA-seq of the bleomycin lung injury model for mice. over 28 cell types were sequences.[13]
+The graph below shows single cell RNA-seq of the bleomycin lung injury model for mice. over 28 cell types were sequences [13].

 <br>